Table of contents

 New socialist parties have emerged.
 Following increased awareness of social issues, and a growing sense of urgency around climate change, the Australian left has become a diverse and dynamic movement.
 Left parties today include the Australian Greens, Socialist Alliance and Victorian Socialists.
 Below are links to these parties and other great left resources.

-Australian Left People & Groups
+Australian Left Media

 Australian Left Unions